schveiguy/jsoniopipe/README.md

 The `iopipe.json.parser` module contains all code that is used to lex and parse the incoming stream into JSON tokens.
 The names and descriptions of the types are as follows:

 * `JSONToken` - an enumeration identifying the type of a token.
 In many cases, the type of the next token can be determined before fully lexing the next item.
 * `JSONItem` - the representation of a JSON or JSON5 token from the stream.
-This idenfies the type of token, where it is in the stream/buffer, and parse information about the token.
+This identifies the type of token, where it is in the stream/buffer, and parse information about the token.
 * `JSONPipe` - the iopipe of JSON or JSON5 tokens that currently have been parsed from the underlying stream.
 The `window` member provides the current buffer of tokens that have been parsed.
 * `JSONPipe.Element` - a `JSONItem` paired with a reference to the containing `JSONPipe`.
 This provides the convenience of extracting the data without needing to provide the pipe manually.
 * `JSONTokenizer` - This is a type which is a stream of JSON or JSON5 tokens with a position as to the last one fetched.
 This type is useful for deserializers or other mechanisms to keep track of where in the stream you are.
 This also provides some high-level features such as skipping or jumping to specific items.